PKiniesta/RESTful-ReactRedux/README.md

 Config express + react + webpack dev

 in progress...
-fix -- no reloading (no rebundling after change) with nodemon ?? hot-module-reloading fix eslint (warning only on console)
+fixed -- no reloading (no rebundling after change)(wenpack-dev-server storage dist in memory<bad idea for exrpress!>) with nodemon, added hot-module-reloading + npm reload

+fix eslint (warning only on console)